What to Do in Rome: Complete Guide for First Timers

 • Twilight Local Food and Hidden Places: A local born and raised, Selene and her team will take you on a tour-de-Rome’s best food.
 Along the way, you’ll learn about the history and culture of Rome.
 Followed by pizza al taglio and carbonara, among other delectable tastings.
 This tour covers the Centro Storico, mostly.

-• Taste the Best of Rome (Evening Tour): 25 tastings over four hours – so you’ll want to show up hungry!
+• Taste the Best of Rome (Evening Tour): This tour, which covers Prati, the neighborhood to the north of the Vatican, includes a tasting of meats and cheeses and the best pizza al taglio in Rome (which we already featured above in the Vatican section…).
+25 tastings over four hours – so you’ll want to show up hungry!
 You’ll meander through Prati, stopping at five locally owned spots to try a variety of delicacies from truffles, to meats and cheeses, and more.

-Experience Aperitivo
+Experience Aperitivo (Ideally Every Day)

-Aperitivo is a period during the late afternoon, between getting off work and dinner time (which is later than you’d expect in Rome) where people go out for drinks.
-And those drinks are served with a selection of small bites, like bruschetta, olives, and things like that.
+Aperitivo is a period during the late afternoon/early evening, between getting off work and dinner time (which is later than you’d expect in Rome) where people go out for drinks.

 If you’re American or Canadian, it’s a little like happy hour, except the food is complimentary with your drinks.
 While the days of full-on aperitivo buffets are behind us, at least in most of Rome, the idea behind aperitivo is still one of our favorite parts about spending time in Italy.